parboiled rice

 A staple in every Goan household, this red parboiled rice, known as Ukde Tandul, has a unique earthy flavor and a firm, satisfying texture.
 It's the perfect canvas for soaking up rich fish curries and spicy vindaloos, offering a more nutritious and flavorful alternative to white rice.

-Yes, parboiled rice is naturally gluten-free.
-Rice, in general, does not contain gluten, making parboiled rice a safe grain option for individuals with celiac disease or gluten sensitivity.
+No, parboiled rice is naturally gluten-free and safe for those with celiac disease or gluten sensitivity.

 Explore more ingredients in the grain category with complete nutrition information.